quark-zju/EatPlanner/README.md

 - Jotai for state management
 - z3-solver for planning

-Most coding is done by an AI.
-I was experimenting different AIs, and found they have different tastes.
+Most coding is done by AI.
+I was experimenting different AIs.
+The main AI used in this project is Codex.

 <details>
 <summary>Project Structure</summary>